filamentphp/filament/packages/panels/docs/05-dashboard.md

 Filament ships with these widgets:

-- [Stats overview](../widgets/stats-overview) widgets display any data, often numeric data, within cards in a row.
+- [Stats overview](../widgets/stats-overview) widgets display any data, often numeric data, as stats in a row.
 - [Chart](../widgets/charts) widgets display numeric data in a visual chart.
 - [Table](#table-widgets) widgets which display a [table](../tables/getting-started) on your dashboard.